 Essentials Needed for Each Child!

 These children have parents that struggle to feed and clothe them, so school supplies are considered a luxury!
 They are in need of everything from pencils and notebooks to paper and books.
-Your donation of $36 will cover a year's worth of supplies for a student attending our new school in Cambodia.
+Your donation of $36 will cover a year's worth of supplies for a student attending our new schools in Cambodia.

 Please help us break the cycle of poverty by supporting our efforts to educate these children in need!
 CLICK HERE to make a difference in a child's life.